bokmann/font-awesome-rails/README.md

 tool like that in order to generate a @font_face tag seems a little much...
 I don't want this gem to require compass for such a trivial thing, so we are staying on the vanilla css file for now.

+**Running on Rails 3.1?** Make sure to use version 3.1.1.0 or earlier.

 ## License